-This alternative education program services young persons who are involved with Youth Justice Services in the local area.
+The SLAE program services young persons who are involved with Youth Justice Services in the local area.
 The young persons are between the ages of 14 – 17 (high school students) at the time of their offence.
 The young persons may not be registered in an education program at the time of their referral from their Case Manager.
-The program is located on site at St. Leonard’s Home in Trenton, ON.
+The program is located on-site at St. Leonard’s Home in Trenton, ON.

 Program objectives are:

 - Provide a viable alternative education program for 2 young persons in the local area who are without an existing education program

 - Development of an individualized education plan in collaboration with the teacher and the young person